-Terry Harrison, professor of supply chain and information systems and Earl P. Strong Executive Education Professor in Business, teaches Prescriptive Analytics for Business (BAN 550) as part of the certificate program.
-He is a Fellow and past president of the Institute for Operations Research and the Management Sciences (INFORMS) and is a member of the INFORMS Analytics Certification Board.
-He has teaching and research interests in the areas of supply chain management and modeling, large-scale production and distribution systems, decision support systems, applied optimization, and the management of renewable natural resources.
-Dr. Harrison earned his doctorate in management science from the University of Tennessee.
+Dr. Terry P. Harrison, professor of supply chain and information systems and Earl P. Strong Executive Education Professor in Business, teaches Prescriptive Analytics for Business.
+He is a Fellow and past president of the Institute for Operations Research and the Management Sciences (INFORMS) and has served as a member of the INFORMS Analytics Certification Board.
+He has teaching and research interests in supply chain management and modeling, large-scale production and distribution systems, decision support systems, applied optimization, and the management of renewable natural resources.

 Dr. Rashmi Sharma, assistant clinical professor of supply chain and information systems and managing director of the Laboratory for Economics, Management, and Auctions, will teach Predictive Analytics (BAN 840).
 Before coming to Penn State, she worked in the software industry and managed the development of business intelligence solutions for manufacturing.
 She has teaching and research interests in supply chain management, management science, business analytics, incentive design, and workforce management.

 Dr. Chris Solo, clinical assistant professor of supply chain and analytics, teaches Business Strategies for Data Analytics (BAN 530).
 Dr. Solo previously served more than 21 years in the U.S. Air Force, where he held leadership positions in the intelligence, acquisition program management, and operations research analyst career fields.
 During this time, he also served on the faculty at the U.S. Air Force Academy, teaching a variety of quantitative analysis courses.
 He is an active member of the Institute for Operations Research and the Management Sciences (INFORMS).